 When the mysterious fires, anonymous phone calls and outright threats escalate, he realises that a ghost from his own past haunts his every move.

 And to discover the smiling man’s identity, he must finally confront his own.

-Soon Waits is cut loose by his superiors, stalked by an unseen killer and dangerously attracted to the wrong woman.
-He’s out of his depth and out of time.
+Carver is a mesmerising figure who lures young women into his orbit – young women who have a bad habit of disappearing.
+Soon Waits is cut loose by the police, stalked by an unseen killer and dangerously attracted to the wrong woman.

 How can he save the girl, when he can’t even save himself?

 'It is an utterly brilliant debut novel; dark, gritty, menacing and meaningful.' *****